quixio/quix-streams/README.md

 ## Using Quix Streams with Quix SaaS platform

-This library doesn't have any dependency on any commercial product, but if you use it together with [Quix SaaS platform](https://www.quix.io) you will get some advantatges out of the box during your development process such as auto-configuration, monitoring, data explorer, data persistence, pipeline visualization, metrics, and more.
+This library doesn't have any dependency on any commercial product, but if you use it together with [Quix SaaS platform](https://www.quix.io) you will get some advantages out of the box during your development process such as auto-configuration, monitoring, data explorer, data persistence, pipeline visualization, metrics, and more.

 ## Contribution Guide